-Clematis is a large genus of hardy perenniels that may flower in Spring, Summer or Autumn; dependent upon the individual Clematis species.
+Clematis is a large genus of hardy perenniels that may flower in Spring, Summer or Autumn; dependent upon the individual type of Clematis plant species.

 They are climbing vines which have large flat flowers of many colours such as pink, yellow, purple and white.

 Common Names: Clematis, Traveller’s Joy, Virgin’s Bower, Vase Vine, Old Man’s Beard.

 Height: 72 to 140 inches (180 to 350 cm); may reach over thirty feet (9 metres

 Flowers: Species dependent: Spring and/or summer and/or autumn.
 Can bloom twice.